retirement planning | september 4, 2020

 2. Have I saved enough for retirement so far?

 To find your retirement savings benchmark, look for your approximate age and consider how much you’ve saved so far.
-(See the “Benchmarking Your Progress” chart below or take our 30-second retirement challenge.)
+(See the “Benchmarking Your Progress” chart.)
 Compare that amount with your current income.

 These benchmarks assume you’ll be dependent primarily on personal savings and Social Security benefits in retirement.
 However, if you are expecting other income sources (e.g., a pension), you may not have to rely as much on your personal savings, so your benchmark would be lower.